Business Management Guide

 • Ensuring all contracts (specifically $10,000 and up) obtain Procurement Services review and approval prior to signature and those with signature authority shall only sign with the stated limit in the Power of Attorney.

-• Ensuring all staff responsible for requisitioning have acquired the recommended training for using the University’s OMNI Financial system, P-card, and Emarket.
+• Ensuring all staff responsible for requisitioning have acquired the recommended training for using the university’s systems.

 • Carefully reviewing the University’s Expenditure Guidelines before making purchasing decisions.